-Type of use Number of required spaces

-Residential Two per dwelling unit, except elderly housing

-projects may have one per dwelling unit.
-An additional parking space is required for an accessory dwelling unit.

-Public and Semi-Public

-Places of public assembly One for every three seats or 100 sq. feet, whichever facilities five children

-(clubs, meeting halls, etc.) is greater.

-Schools and day care One for each employee, plus one space for every similar uses sq. ft. of gross floor area sq. ft. of floor area

-Libraries, museums, and One for each employee plus one space for each 800 boats, campers ft. of exterior area for display or storage space

-Retail sales Two for each business unit plus one for every 200

-Outdoor sales such as autos, Same as for retail sales plus one for every 3000 sq.

-Businesses, personal services, One for each employee on the premises at any one offices, clinics time plus one for every 100 sq. ft. of floor area

-Motels, hotels, tourist homes, lodging houses, inns, bed & employee on the premises at any one time breakfasts

-Restaurants One for each two seats

-Service stations, auto repair One for each employee, plus two for each service bay, plus one for every 1000 sq. ft. of exterior storage space site plan review process

-One space for every 500 sq. ft. of gross floor area, but Planning Board may require more through the
+Businesses, personal services, offices, clinics One for each employee on the premises at any one time plus one for every 100 sq. ft. of floor area Motels, hotels, tourist homes, lodging houses, inns, bed & breakfasts One for each sleeping unit, plus one space for each employee on the premises at any one time Restaurants One for each two seats Service stations, auto repair facilities, body shops, etc. One for each employee, plus two for each service bay, plus one for every 1000 sq. ft. of exterior storage space Other commercial One space for every 500 sq. ft. of gross floor area, but Planning Board may require more through the site plan review process